7 Tips to Help Sore Losers

 During the Game:

-I try to put more focus on the effort that my kids are putting into the game rather than just the result.
+I try to put more focus on the effort that my kids are putting into the game rather than just the end result.

 This looks like commenting on things they’re doing well during the game.